PabloFernandez93/4-yelpcamp-adding-basic-styles/README.md

 It still looks horrible but it is a very basic CRUD application.
 Bootstrap, express and mongoose working together in harmony.

 How to run it:

+- install node.js
+- install mongodb and run it in the background
-npm init -y
+- npm init -y
-npm install
+- npm install (to install all the dependencies at once)